TVanausloos/vue-js-mastercourse/notes/course-notes.md

         - have dependencies
         - vue will only re-evaluate them when a depency changed (like memoization in react!!!)
         - add to the object passed to your react app

       ```javascript
-      {
+         export default {
-         computed: {
+            computed: {}

-         }
          }

       ```
       - name them like properties (not like methods) because we use them as properties -> we pass the methodreference and let vue handle when to call them!
       - use only for displaying something!
     - watchers:
         - function that is run by vue whenever one of its dependencies changes (runs every time a dependency changes vs only runs when a dependency changes and an evaluation of the template is done (computed values))

       ```javascript
       {
          watch: {